wangzhongkuo/notes/tomcat8.5.8/compile-src.md

     }
 }
 ```
-- ensure all of the code errors have been resolved, let't build the project like tomcat. copy the "apache-tomcat-8.5.8-src/webapps"、"apache-tomcat-8.5.8-src/output/build/lib"、"apache-tomcat-8.5.8-src/output/build/conf" into your project's root directory.
+- ensure all of the code errors have been resolved, let't build a tomcat project. copy the "apache-tomcat-8.5.8-src/webapps"、"apache-tomcat-8.5.8-src/output/build/lib"、"apache-tomcat-8.5.8-src/output/build/conf" into your project's root directory.
-- the great task has been completed. run the org.apache.catalina.startup.Bootstrap.main, open your brower, access the address "http://localhost:8080", hope you can meet the tom cat =_=.
+- the great task has been completed. run the org.apache.catalina.startup.Bootstrap.main, open your brower, access the address "http://localhost:8080", hope you can see tom =_=.